Since 2017, all of our trains have run on sustainable energy, so travellers have a climate-neutral option for long-distance travel.

 Other rail carriers are participating as well

-NS is purchasing sustainable energy on behalf of VIVENS, the association of rail carriers, including: ProRail, Arriva, Connexxion, Kombi Rail Europe, DB Schenker, ERS Railways, HSL Logistik, Rotterdam Rail Feeding and Rurtalbahn Benelux.
+Each year, NS purchases 1.4 terawatt hours of sustainable energy on behalf of VIVENS, an association of the rail carriers: ProRail, Arriva, Connexxion, Kombi Rail Europe, DB Schenker, Rotterdam Rail Feeding and Rurtalbahn Benelux.